zenlor/cv/cv.md

 # Work Experience

-## Nov 2019 - Present
+## Nov 2019 - March 2024

 **Senior SRE**, Malwarebytes Inc, Perugia, Italy

 -   Principal SRE for Malwarebytes\' EDR project based in Italy.
     Maintainer of the Infrastructure as Code for the project using Terraform over AWS.
-The tech stack is based fully on Terraform, AWS ECS, AWS Lambda, AWS SQS and lately, the new addition, EKS.
+The tech stack is based fully on Terraform, AWS ECS, AWS Lambda, AWS SQS and lately, the new addition, EKS (Kubernetes).
 -   Active monitoring setup over CloudWatch and SignalFX with real-time alarms for the older part of the infrastructure.
 -   Prometheus Operator setup for EKS as a future proof solution to